Zulu-Inuoe/jzon/README.md

 * [shasht][shasht]
 * [yason][yason]

-I believe `jzon` to be the superiour choice and hope to become the new, true de-facto library in the world of JSON-in-CL once and for all.
+I believe `jzon` to be the superiour choice and hope for it to become the new, true de-facto library in the world of JSON-in-CL once and for all.

 [JSONRFC]: https://tools.ietf.org/html/rfc8259
 [JSONTestSuite]: https://github.com/nst/JSONTestSuite